 If you signed a contract with the travel agency (most likely for your original transaction, not the refund), that contract may contain a provision regarding consent to jurisdiction and governing law.
 If that provision exists, contact an attorney in the state described in that provision.

 A EU company depending upon the jurisdiction it is incorporated can loan money to a US corporation.
 The Amount of money that is required to be withheld will depend upon the tax treaty as well as the amount of tax it is required to pay to the US.
 The foreign entity will need to apply for and...Read more »

 I'm completing the (MA) Articles of Entity Conversion of a Domestic Other Entity to a Domestic Business Corporation.
 The LLC has a sole proprietor who wants the corporation to have one share of stock.
 The new owner/stockholder is President, Treasurer, Secretary, and Director.

 If I can assume that by, "with one share of stock" you're also suggesting that you're the Sole Shareholder of the (current) corporation, and will be the sole Member of the (new/prospective) LLC...then yes.
-You are the only party with relevant authority over what restrictions you put on the shares...Read more »
+You are the only party with relevant authority over what restrictions...Read more »

-Living in one State but forming an LLC in another State isn't the appropriate question to be asking...the right questions have more to do with whether your business has enough of a "nexus" of activity in the non-organizing State to require qualification in the non-organizing State.
-In plain...Read more »
+Living in one State but forming an LLC in another State isn't the appropriate question to be asking...the right questions have more to do with whether your business has enough of a "nexus" of activity in the non-organizing State to require qualification in the non-organizing State....Read more »

 The business meets all the qualifications of IRC 1244.
 I need to know if anything should be filed and with whom to offer the 1244 protection to investors.
 Also, I need to know what documentation should be retained and ultimately delivered to my investors if a loss is generated.